 Want to Find Out How to Get Some (or All) of Your Money Out of the Levy?
 Then download my FREE NJ Bank Levy Survival Kit NOW

 You do not have to wait for that motion to be made, however.
 You can file your own motion objecting to the levy to get your money released.
 Bear in mind that you have to present evidence to support your defense.
-You need to be able to prove either that the money is not yours, is not all yours, or consists of exempted funds.
+You need to be able to prove (by attaching at least 3 months of bank statements) either that the money is not yours, is not all yours, or consists of exempted funds.
 If you cannot do this, you may not prevail.

 Want more information on how to fight back with your creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!

-If you live in southern New Jersey area, have had your account levied, have one of these defenses, and are looking for an attorney to represent you, call my office at 856-432-4113 or contact me through this site as soon as possible.
-I can assist you in filing an objection.
+However, if you don't feel comfortable handling it yourself, and you live in Burlington, Camden, Gloucester, Salem or Cumberland County, call my office at 856-432-4113 or contact me through this site as soon as possible to schedule an appointment.
+I can assist you in filing an objection and appear with you in court.
 There have been many occasions when I have been able to help people deal with these levies and work something out with the creditor.
+The cost of the consultation is $200, but that gets applied to my fee if you retain me to represent you!

 If you have no defenses to the levy, but want a lawyer to represent you against your creditors, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in to my Woodbury office.
 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!